hMRI-group/hMRI-toolbox-docs/docs/tutorials/Contribute.md

 An inspirational guide to contributing to open-source projects can be found [here](https://opensource.guide/how-to-contribute/).

-Contributing to the hMRI-toolbox can be done in many ways and at many levels, from users to experienced developers.
+Contributing to the hMRI Toolbox can be done in many ways and at many levels, from users to experienced developers.

 Contributing involves much more than coding!